dipaloke/dipaloke/README.md

 💬 Ask me about **Node.js, React, Next.js... or anything [here](https://github.com/dipaloke/dipaloke/issues)**

-⚡ Fun fact **The world's first website, created by Tim Berners-Lee in 1991, is still online and accessible today at http://info.cern.ch.**
+⚡ Fun fact: **The world's first website, created by Tim Berners-Lee in 1991, is still online and accessible today at http://info.cern.ch.**

 </div>